Expressionist dance: History

 Mary Wigman was an important trendsetter as a dancer, choreographer and teacher.
 In her school in Dresden (opened in 1920) she taught Europe's premier aspiring dancers Gret Palucca, Harald Kreutzberg, Jeanna Falk, Dore Hoyer and Yvonne Georgi.
 Hanya Holm brought her theories to the United States, while Birgit Åkesson went her own way with her dance research.

 The Denishawn School in the United States was founded by Ruth St. Denis and Ted Shawn, with such students as Martha Graham and Doris Humphrey.
 Its independent and pioneering dance came to form the backbone of modern dance, whose many branches stretched forth up until today.

 Butoh is inspired by the German expressionist dance of the 1950s.

 The British choreographer and live performer Liz Aggiss, who trained with Hanya Holm and Hilde Holger, has been making expressionist dance works since 1986.
 Her first solo show, Grotesque Dancer, was inspired by Valeska Gert.
 In 1992, Holger revived four dances for Aggiss from her repertoire: Die Forelle (The Trout) (1923), Le Martyre de San Sebastien (1923), Mechaniches Ballett (1926) and Golem (1937).
-These were first performed, as Vier Tanze, at the Manchester Festival of Expressionism in 1992.
+These were first performed with Billy Cowie, as Vier Tanze, at the Manchester Festival of Expressionism in 1992.
 Sophie Constanti wrote that 'Together all four pieces danced with great sensitivity and aplomb by Aggiss...provided a fascinating insight into the lost Ausdruckstanz of central Europe.'